Bio & Curriculum Vitae

 — The Motion Picture Industry

-Professor Orbach is a fellow of the American College of Governance Counsel, Thurman Arnold Project at Yale, Salzburg Global Seminar, and American Bar Foundation.
-He is also a member of the American Law Institute and a member of the advisory board of the American Antitrust Institute.
-Additionally, Professor Orbach is a member of the University of Cambridge Emmanuel College, where he served as Derek Brewer Visiting Fellow in the Spring of 2023.
+Professor Orbach is a member of Emmanuel College, University of Cambridge, where he served as a Derek Brewer Visiting Fellow in the Spring of 2023.
+Additionally, he is a fellow of the American College of Governance Counsel, a fellow of the Thurman Arnold Project at Yale, a fellow of the Salzburg Global Seminar, a fellow of the American Bar Foundation, a member of the American Law Institute, and a member of the advisory board of the American Antitrust Institute.
+Professor Orbach is the Chair-Elect of the Executive Committee of the Antitrust Section of the Association of American Law Schools.

 Professor Orbach holds undergraduate degrees in law and economics from Tel Aviv University and master’s and doctorate degrees in law (LLM and SJD) from Harvard Law School.
 Before joining academia, Professor Orbach served as an Advisor for Law and Economics to Israel Competition Authority and worked as an associate with Cleary, Gottlieb, Steen & Hamilton, New York.